Rāhui: Notable rāhui

-Whakaari/White Island following 2019 volcanic eruption
+Whakaari / White Island following 2019 volcanic eruption

-Following the volcanic eruption of Whakaari/White Island, in which 20 people were killed, a rāhui was placed on the island restricting access.
-It was reported that the rāhui was placed on the island following a ceremony which took place at the mouth of the Whakatane River at 4am on Tuesday 10 December 2019.
+Following the volcanic eruption of Whakaari / White Island, in which 20 people were killed, a rāhui was placed on the island restricting access.
+It was reported that the rāhui was placed on the island following a ceremony which took place at the mouth of the Whakatāne River at 4 am on Tuesday 10 December 2019.
 The Buttle family, who have owned the island for over 80 years, asked that the rāhui be respected.
 The rāhui was lifted on Saturday 28 December.

-Mataharehare Pa site, Parnell, Auckland City
+Mataharehare Pā site, Parnell, Auckland City

 A rāhui was placed on the site by Ngāti Whātua-o-Ōrākei and Tainui elders in March 2021, shortly before construction work on a controversial National Erebus memorial was scheduled to start.
 This rāhui carries unusual significance given its application is deemed primarily a political act.